oscthe/option-price-simulation/README.md

 # option-price-simulation

-A module for pricing and simulating option prices.
+A module for pricing and simulating option prices, volatility smiles and volatility surfaces.
 Currently, the Black Scholes model is the only model available.

 ### Installation